-You often see stories about how computers in general, the internet in particular, and social media in particularer make people stupid by ruining their memories or attention spans or whatever.
+You often see stories about how the internet in particular, and social media in particularer make people stupid by ruining their memories or attention spans or whatever.
 What’s stupid is these stories.
 Are you addicted to the internet?
 Unplug.
 Don’t give me that.
 Unplug.* There’s software available for free on the internet, which you obviously know how to use, that will help you unplug if you need it.
 If you spend more time paying attention to things, your attention span will increase by definition.
 If you do more things worth remembering, you will remember more things.
 These technologies might be changing people, but not in the ways most people think.
 One of ways they change people is by giving people stories that work as excuses for doing what people want to be doing anyway, like being lazy and goofing off.
 They change people in the same way that Pringles and nicotine change people, but everybody already knows how to reverse those changes – they’re not permanent.
 These technologies don’t change people in terms of what they can do with their time, and I don’t mean time between coffee and lunch, but time between now and death.

 Machines trying and failing to change people is also a favourite topic of sci fi movies like Terminator and the Matrix.
 In both of those movies machines take over the world, but a crack team of plucky humans shows them what wetware is really worth.
 Even though these survivors’ civilization is ruined, they still have the will to fight and preserve their humanity.
 The moral of the story is kind of like a suburbanite Braveheart’s battle cry: “You can take our strip malls, but you’ll never take our freedom.”
 It’s really touching.
 And wrong.